oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 #### Extended notation:

-The following grammar should be used if the requirement assignment needs to provide more information than just the Node Template name:
+The following grammar should be used if the requirement assignment needs to provide more information than just the node template name:
 ```
 <requirement_name>:
   capability: <capability_symbolic_name> | <capability_type_name>